A route is created by calculating the best path using Directions. Once you achieve the calculated best path, you will see the following:

 - Time to travel

-This is the total duration for your path calculated using the current options defined in the Directions tab of the map view.
+This is the total duration of your path calculated using the current options defined in the Directions tab of the map view.

 Inside the Route bottom panel, you have the following information: